Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be transported past the external memory interface in one second.
-It is worked out by multiplying the interface width by its memory speed.
-If the card has DDR memory, it must be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of information (in units of MB per second) that can be moved across the external memory interface in a second.
+It is worked out by multiplying the card's interface width by its memory speed.
+If it uses DDR memory, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of ROPs by the the card's clock speed.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Render Output Units by the the card's clock speed.
 ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices